Discover one of the world's oldest printmaking methods - woodcut printing - and create your own artworks - all in the space of a Sunday afternoon.

 Refreshments and all materials, including tools, paper, inks and blocks are provided, as well as pre-cut shapes and pattern blocks you may use in your compositions.
 You can take home any prints you create (if they're not dry by the end of the session, the studio will send them to you by first class post) as well as your cut blocks, so you can continue to create woodcut artworks at home.

 Tools and inks are also available to buy from the Booker Print House if you'd like to continue developing your newfound skills after the workshop.

 Alex studied at Camberwell of Arts, from where he graduated with a Printmaking Masters in 2007, having previously a Fine Art Printmaking Undergraduate Degree in Brighton.
-Alex has hosted other workshops to date, highlights include Patternity's Pattern Power - Superstripe 2013, Matter's launch at London Design Festival 2015 and private one-to-one studio classes.
+Alex has hosted other workshops to date, highlights include Patternity's Pattern Power - Superstripe 2013, Matter's launch at London Design Festival 2015 and in May at Clerkenwell Design Week 2017.

 For examples of Alex's work please visit; www.bookerprinthouse.com